-Wondering if you should start a bookstagram or what a bookstagram account even is?
-This post will walk you through how to start a bookstagram and kick the platform’s butt.
-I’ll share tips for hashtags, photo editing apps, props to use, and why I decided to incorporate bookstagram techniques into my business model.
+Are you wondering if you should start a bookstagram or what a bookstagram account even is?
+This post for beginner bookstagrammers will walk you through how to start a bookstagram, bookstagram hashtags, and bookstagram name ideas.

 What is Bookstagram?

 If you are a book reviewer or book blogger, bookstagram is probably for you.